kudzaimupita/reisotopia-client/README.md

 #### TODO:

-- Style hotel card
 - Add breaking points and responsiveness for navbar, footer and list
-- better styling for navbar and footer
+- better styling for navbar and footer, also remove padding on app body
-- env for base url (prod and local dev)
-- Filter by minimum price range (e.g. 300-400)
-- fix types
+- fix range slider Bug with the cursor while dragging the slider thumbs
 - Filter by distance to center (e.g. "max.
 3 km")

 🎉 Thanks!